Gustavo (footballer, born June 1996)

-Gustavo Santos Costa (born 25 June 1996), most commonly known as Gustavo, is a Brazilian footballer who plays as forward for Japanese J2 League club Vegalta Sendai.
+Gustavo Santos Costa (born 25 June 1996), most commonly known as Gustavo, is a Brazilian footballer who plays as forward for Botafogo PB loaned by Vegalta Sendai.

 Career

 Nagoya Grampus

 Gustavo made his official debut for Nagoya Grampus in the J. League Division 1 on 18 October 2014 against Sanfrecce Hiroshima in Hiroshima Big Arch in Hiroshima, Japan.
 He subbed in the match in the 72nd minute replacing Riki Matsuda.
 Gustavo and his club lost the match 4-0.
 Gustavo was released by Nagoya Grampus, along with 8 other players, on 10 November 2016 following the club's relegation to J2 League.

 Roasso Kumamoto

 On 19 December 2016, Nagoya Grampus announced that Gustavo had joined J2 League side Roasso Kumamoto.

 Đông Á Thanh Hóa

 On 15 August 2022, Đông Á Thanh Hóa announced that Gustavo had joined 2022 V.League 1 for half of the season, he was replaced for Victor Kamhuka.
 He played 11 games and had 2 goals.